 If you need to record in your home office, living room, or bedroom, a dynamic microphone might be a better choice.

 These mics mainly pick up sound close to the mic itself, which means you have to get very close.
 And by close, I mean a few inches.
 The upside is if your neighbor's kids are playing outside, there's a good chance the racket they're making won't end up in your recording.

 With a dynamic microphone, you sacrifice quality for convenience.
 Still, you can record high-quality audio with a good dynamic microphone that works well for videos, podcasting, and basic voiceover work.

-Even though these microphones don't pick up as much external noise, you should still record in a quiet environment.
+Even though these microphones don't pick up as much external noise, you still have to record in a quiet environment.
 Very loud noises, such as a leaf blower running right outside your house, will be picked up.
 If possible, keep the AC and heat off and don't run any nearby appliances.
-Dynamic mics will pick up some noise in your immediate environment, but you may not be forced to end a recording session based on what's going on outside.
+Even though dynamic mics pick up some noise in your immediate environment, you may not be forced to end a recording session based on what's going on outside.

 Getting Started With Recording